rficcaglia/guardian/README.md

 # Introduction
 Guardian is an omnibus repository for tooling to formally verify components of a cloud native system.
 As each component is fleshed out, it might become its own standalone project, or Guardian could become just a Swiss Army Knife of useful verification tools.
 TBD.
 Suggestions are welcome!

-## Current Sub-Projects
+## Current Sub-Projects Under Active Investigation

 * [Kubernetes RBAC Policy Verification](https://github.com/cncf/sig-security/pull/242)
 * Kubernetes NetworkPolicy Verification
 * Kubernetes Admission Control Verfication

+## Ideas for Future Sub-Project Work

-* Certificate Lifecycle Management Verification
+* Certificate (Lifecycle) Management Verification
+* Supply Chain Management Verification
+* Verification of "Defense in Depth"